meteor-toolkit/processor_tools/docs/content/user/utilities/setup_utils.rst

     )

 For this example, `"hello"` will now get printed at the start of the installation and `"goodbye"` will get printed at the end.
+Note that for this output to be displayed during the pip installation, the `-v` flag needs to be added; e.g. `pip install -v -e .

 Pre-defined custom setup cmdclasses
 ===================================